vijendramane/Quantum_Physics_Lab/05_black_holes/Readme.md

 Black holes are predicted by Albert Einstein's General Theory of Relativity and have been confirmed through astronomical observations.

-What is a Black Hole?
+What is a black Holes?s

 A black hole is a region of spacetime where gravity is so powerful that the escape velocity exceeds the speed of light.